FAQs for Just Roughin' It

 Phoenix area day hikes and kayaking trips can be scheduled with at least 48 hrs noticed depending on availability.

 The price for each trip can be found on the trip description pages.
-A non-refundable deposit of 50% of the total trip price (whichever is less) is due upon booking.
-The remaining balance is due 60 days before trip departure.
+A non-refundable deposit of 50% of the total trip price is due upon booking.
+The remaining balance is due 60 days before the trip departure.
 If you sign up less than 60 days before the trip departure, the full amount of the trip is due when booking.

 We follow a strict No Refund Policy.
-Once you book, we offer no refunds, reschedules, or transfers for any reason.
-We highly recommend you purchase travel insurance to cover any and all monies paid out for your trip, Travel insurance companies will cover all your non-refundable fees and have several packages and different price levels depending on how much coverage you need.
+Once you book, we offer no refunds, reschedules, or transfers for any reason unless we were unable to obtain a permit for the itinerary for which you booked.
+We highly recommend you purchase travel insurance to cover any and all monies paid out for your trip.
+Travel insurance companies will cover all your non-refundable fees and have several packages and different price levels depending on how much coverage you need.

 Pricing for all of our trips does not include guide gratuity.
 Our guides are awesome - they deserve a little extra $!
 Tips are usually 10% of the total trip price.